bloomberg/bde-tools/doc/faq.rst

 Requirements 1 and 4 meant that ease of customization was an extremely important criteria.
-We chose waf because it had the best overall combination of customizability and speed among the tools that were evaluated.
+We chose waf because it had the best overall combination of customizability and speed among the build systems that were evaluated.

-We evaluated a few different cross-platform build tools, including `SCons
+We evaluated a few different cross-platform build systems, including `SCons
 <http://www.scons.org/>`_, `waf <https://github.com/waf-project/waf>`_, `CMake
 <http://www.cmake.org/>`_, and `gyp <http://www.cmake.org/>`_.